Welcome to the gateway to the world

 But the pinnacle was the fresh Fischbrötchen – or fish bread rolls – that we bought from the Marx u.
 Sohn stall.
 The roll was fresh and crunchy and the battered fish with garlic sauce just melted in my mouth.
 It's up there in one of my top food moments and I would go back to Hamburg just to have another one.

 Tip: Go early!
-Don’t do what we did and turn up just as it’s beginning to close.
-Find out more about the Fischmarkt
+And know the opening hours change with the season – it runs from 5am in summer (April–October) and 7am in winter (November–March), closing at 9.30am sharp either way.
+Don't do what we did and turn up just as it's beginning to close.
+Find out more about the Fischmarkt.

-If you love art, you’ve come to the right place.
-Kunstmeile translates to art mile, thanks to the fact that Hamburg has five renowned art institutions within a short walk of one another in the city centre.
-We made it to three of the five museums, but next time I’m in Hamburg I’m definitely planning to visit the other two.
-The three we visited were:
+If you love art, you've come to the right place.
+Kunstmeile translates to "art mile," thanks to the fact that Hamburg has six renowned art institutions within a short walk of one another in the city centre.
+We made it to three of the six on our visit but plan to tick off the rest next time.
+The three we managed were:

 The must-see Hamburger Kunsthalle